dorukuzucu/chest_x_ray_corona_detection/README.md

   - ipynb file imports all the source code from our github repo.
 After downloading, you can execute it.
   - Do not forget to change dataset paths in ipynb file.

+  Members:
-  Doruk Beren Kuzucu - 504191348 - dorukuzucu@gmail.com, kuzucud@itu.edu.tr
+  1) Doruk Beren Kuzucu - 504191348 - dorukuzucu@gmail.com, kuzucud@itu.edu.tr
-  Osman Demirel - 514191073 - demirelo20@itu.edu.tr
+  2) Osman Demirel - 514191073 - demirelo20@itu.edu.tr

+  Feel free to contact us is you bump into any issues